iiasa/Condor_run_R/configuring.md

 To set up an initial configuration file, copy (do *not* cut) the code block with mandatory configuration parameters located between the *snippy snappy* comments from the chosen submit script (see [`Condor_run_basic.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run_basic.R#L19) and [`Condor_run.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run.R#L19)) and paste it into a new file with an `.R` extension (e.g. `config.R`).
 The configuration settings use R syntax, so using an `.R` extension will provide syntax highlighting if you are using a good text editor or RStudio.
 Please carefully read the comments for each setting and customize as required.

 You may also wish to add some of the optional configuration settings.
-Their defaults are located below the last *snippy snappy* comme.
+Their defaults are located below the last *snippy snappy* comment.
 These concern configuration settings with default values that will work for most people.

 IIASA GLOBIOM developers should instead start from a ready-made configuration located in the GLOBIOM Trunk at `R/sample_config.R`.
 Note that that configuration assumes that your current working directory is at the root of the GLOBIOM working copy when you invoke via `Rscript`.
 For more information, see the GLOBIOM wiki [here](https://github.com/iiasa/GLOBIOM/wiki/Running-scenarios-in-parallel-on-Limpopo#configuration).

-In path values, use '/' as directory separator.
-Paths are relative to the current working directory unless otherwise indicated.
+## Path handling

+Several configuration parameters specify paths to files or directories. **Use only `/`** as directory separator in path values.
+Paths are relative to the current working directory unless otherwise indicated in the description of the configuration parameter.
+Things are easiest to configure when you use the root of the file tree of your project as current working directory when submitting.
+This root will typically be the directory where you clone/checked-out the repository holding your project files.

+This approach allows you to test jobs on your submit machine, and then easily use the submit script to bundle up your project's file tree via 7-Zip for transfer to and execution on the cluster.
+The `BUNDLE_*` parameters detailed below control which files are added to the bundle.
+For some examples of how to set this up, see [the tests](tests/tests.md)

 ## Mandatory configuration parameters